 snd-fft, and the object should return

 NIL, it must be a sound.
 This window signal is multiplied by the inverse transformed frame before the frame is added to the output sound.
 The length of each frame should be the same power of 2.
-The length is implied by the array returned by iterator, so it does not appear as a parameter.
+The length is implied by the first array returned by iterator, so it does not appear as a parameter.
 This length is also the number of samples used from window.
 Extra samples are ignored, and window is padded with zeros if necessary, so be sure window is the right length.
 The resulting sound is computed on demand as with other Nyquist sounds, so

 :nextmessages are sent to iterator only when new frames are needed.
 One should be careful not to reuse or modify iterator once it is passed to